happydasch/nspanel_haui/docs/ESPHome.md

 ## Brightness and Dimming

-The name of the configuration for this functionality is `device/dev/4_nspanel_dimming.yaml`
+The name of the configuration for this functionality is `device/dev/dimming.yaml`

+The display has 3 states: on, off and dimmed

 The whole brightness and dimming functionality is implemented on the ESPHome device.

 The brightness change process is processed this way:

-- **Within Dimming Timeout:** full brightness is being used
+- **Within Dimming Timeout:** full brightness is being used (State on)

-- **After Dimming Timeout:** dimmed brightness is being used, duration is defined by dimming duration
+- **After Dimming Timeout:** dimmed brightness is being used, duration is defined by dimming duration (State dimmed)

-- **After Sleep Timeout:** brightness goes to 0, sleep mode is activated, duration is defined by dimming duration
+- **After Sleep Timeout:** brightness goes to 0 if sleep mode is activated, duration is defined by dimming duration (State off)

 ### Brightness Sensors